- Meetings & Events

 Application deadlines are mid-February and mid-August each year.
 Next deadline: materials must be received by 15 August 2020.
 (If this date falls on a weekend or holiday, the deadline is the following business day).

 Applications will be considered at the regular meetings of the Publications Committee (normally twice per year, in May and at the Annual Meeting).
 Decisions will be announced no later than five months after each deadline.
-Inquiries may be directed to Robert Judd at the AMS office.
+Inquiries may be directed to the AMS office.